 All four of my older brothers walked me down the aisle– each about 25% (because I’m good at math) and then Alex met me at the bottom of the stairs– I wasn’t sure if I wanted to take those last few steps as some sort of feminist gesture but let’s be honest, I probably would have tripped and fallen.
 I only have a few of the photos of my brothers right now, and I’m too impatient to wait until I receive the rest because CARPE YOLO.

 I feel awkward posting all of these whimsical and possibly flattering photos– so I’ll just let you know that it took two hours– TWO HOURS– for a trained professional to make it look like I have a lot of healthy hair.
 And the whole time she was telling me that I need to come back after the honeymoon and let her cut off like three inches of it because it’s so dead.
-But whatevs– I embrace the illusion of being a princess.
+But whatevs– I embrace the illusion of being a mermaid.

 Our wedding party was a lot of fun.
 If I were to introduce everyone it would be like “This is _____ we used to get drunk together” and “This is ____ he used to get drunk with Alex.”
 Except for one person on each side.
 They still walk the straight and narrow.
 It takes all kinds.